Is the arrowhead you found in the river a

 their way downstream.

-cross section.
+section.
 Let me describe a classic sinker that I found.
-This sinker is a Woodland Knife,
+This sinker is a Woodland Knife, about

-about 3" long.
-Three fourths of the knife, from the base to near the tip, is a brownish
+3" long.
+Three fourths of the knife, from the base to near the tip, is a brownish limestone.
+The

-limestone.
-The tip itself is a glossy black flint that is fairly well flaked.
-But, right smack in the
+tip itself is a glossy black flint that is fairly well flaked.
+But, right smack in the middle of the

-middle of the limestone section is a thick clam fossil-believe it or not!
-This gives the knife a
+limestone section is a thick clam fossil-believe it or not!
+This gives the knife a distinctive,

-distinctive, lumpy look and feel.
-There's a lot of usage on the knife, so its owner apparently
+lumpy look and feel.
+There's a lot of usage on the knife, so its owner apparently didn't mind

-didn't mind it's strange lumpiness.
-When I found this sinker it was lying at the bottom of a
+it's strange lumpiness.
+When I found this sinker it was lying at the bottom of a small sea of

-small sea of mud and sludge among black, slimy rocks as big as my head.
-It had softly sunk
+mud and sludge among black, slimy rocks as big as my head.
+It had softly sunk into its smelly

-into its smelly bed of sludge, just as low as it could sink.
-Sinkers are usually found among
+bed of sludge, just as low as it could sink.
+Sinkers are usually found among large rocks or

-evolve as I find more flint on the river.
-Dear Reader, if you have discovered some of the
+as I find more flint on the river.
+Dear Reader, if you have discovered some of the mysteries

-mysteries surrounding arrowhead movement though river strata, please share.
-And, the next
+surrounding arrowhead movement though river strata, please share.
+And, the next time you

-time you spot a flint tool on the river, please refrain from touching it until you have asked
+spot a flint tool on the river, please refrain from touching it until you have asked yourself:

 According to Bill's theory of artifact dynamics, is my point a....